renatogalera/ai-commit/README.md

    Automatically suggests a new semantic version tag (`MAJOR.MINOR.PATCH`) based on commit content and optionally creates a new Git tag.

 7. **Interactive Commit Splitting**
    Split large diffs into multiple smaller commits via an interactive TUI that shows each “chunk” of changes.
-Each partial commit can also be assigned an AI-generated commit message.
+Each partial commit is also assigned an AI-generated commit message.

 8. **Optional Emoji Prefix**
    Add an emoji prefix to your commit message if desired.